13 (musical)

 13 is a musical with music and lyrics by Jason Robert Brown and book by Dan Elish and Robert Horn.

 Following a move from New York City to small-town Indiana, young Evan Goldman grapples with his parents' divorce, prepares for his impending Bar Mitzvah, and navigates the complicated social circles of a new school.
 13 is the only Broadway musical ever with a cast and band entirely made of teenagers.
-It originally began previews on September 16, 2008 and officially opened on October 5, 2008 at the Bernard B. Jacobs Theatre.

-The Broadway production closed on January 4, 2009 after a total of 105 performances.
-The show was directed by Jeremy Sams and starred Graham Phillips as Evan Goldman and Allie Trimm as Patrice.
-It also starred Corey Snide as Evan on the matinee performances, Aaron Simon Gross as Archie, Eric Nelsen as Brett, and Delaney Moro as Kendra.
-The 2008 Broadway production is notable for being the professional debuts of Ariana Grande as Charlotte and Elizabeth Gillies as Lucy, who would later go on to star together in the Nickelodeon television series Victorious.
+The Broadway production opened October 5, 2008 at the Bernard B. Jacobs Theatre, and closed January 4, 2009.
+Directed by Jeremy Sams, the original Broadway production is notable for the professional debuts of Ariana Grande and Elizabeth Gillies, who went on to costar in the Nickelodeon television series Victorious.

-A film adaptation, 13: The Musical, was released on Netflix in 2022, to mixed reviews.
+Netflix released a 2022 film adaptation, to mixed reviews.